 Michael Beaven does not conform to the stereotype of the boring finance manager.
 OK, he's lived in Berkshire for all but a brief spell at university.
 OK, he's always been a number cruncher, but as a voluntary sector activist since the Eighties and his work has taken him on visits from Albania to the Yemen.
 From 2000, he worked as Finance Director of a local mental health charity.
 Lately he‘s been part-time at Depression Alliance since 2007, while working with the local authority in Windsor and Maidenhead.
 He's also found time to co-found and run Our Community Enterprise, which helps charities like Depression Alliance with strategy and fundraising.

 Mick Carroll - Operational Manager

 DA was delighted to welcome Mick on to the team in January 2013.
 He is committed to using his almost 30 years of experience in the charitable sector to support DA in its development into a much larger organisation through the implementation of Friends in Need and will lead on the income generating strategy for the organisation.
-Mick has personal expression of depression and is passionate about improving support services; He worked for many years at St. Mungo’s Housing Association in senior management roles, developing services for young people with mental health issues.
+Mick has personal experience of depression and is passionate about improving support services.
+He worked for many years at St. Mungo’s Housing Association in senior management roles, developing services for young people with mental health issues.
 Following this he went on to set up his own Coaching and Business Consultancy.
 Mick has a keen interest in photography and martial arts and has an excellent sense of humour.